Our Ratings Tables will help you choose companies that can offer advice and perform the work.

 Customer Reviews

-Our Ratings Tables report reviews we collected from area homeowners.
-We primarily surveyed Checkbook and Consumer Reports subscribers, but also other randomly selected consumers we invited to participate.
 Our Ratings Tables report results for companies that received 10 or more ratings on our surveys.
+We primarily surveyed Consumers’ Checkbook subscribers, but also invited randomly selected consumers to participate.
 Click here for further discussion of our customer survey and other research methods.

-Although several area companies rate quite high for the quality of their work, the news is not all good.
-In addition to complaints of lousy customer service by companies that rate poorly, customers often complained of being overcharged, getting poor results, and having their property damaged by careless, untrained workers.
+Although several area companies rate quite highly for the quality of their work, others receive low ratings from customers who were overcharged, got subpar results, or had their property damaged by careless, untrained workers.

 Licensure

-Companies operating in Maryland must be licensed to perform virtually any tree care work—including removal—for trees taller than 20 feet.
+Companies operating in Maryland must be licensed to perform any tree care work—including removal—for trees taller than 20 feet.
 Licensure means that at least one employee of the company has passed a difficult written state-administered exam.
-To qualify to sit for the exam, a candidate must have taken at least two years of college coursework in an accredited forestry, arboriculture, horticulture, or applied agricultural sciences program or have worked for at least three years with a licensed tree care expert.
+To qualify to sit for the exam, a candidate must have: (1) worked for at least one year with a licensed tree care expert and taken at least two years of college coursework in an accredited forestry, arboriculture, horticulture, or applied agricultural sciences program; or (2) have worked for at least three years with a licensed tree care expert.
 To check on a company’s licensure status, search the state’s online list or call 877-620-8367.

-Neither the District nor Virginia requires tree care companies to be licensed.
+Neither D.C. nor Virginia requires tree care companies to be licensed.

 Payment Policy